 Kombucha is easy to make.
 First, you need a 'starter' in the form of a pancake-like 'mushroom', and some live kombucha tea.
-You can get a kombucha starter from a friend already brewing Kombucha, or buy one if you live outside Australia or your live in Australia.
+You can get a kombucha starter from a friend already brewing Kombucha, or buy a kombucha starter if you live outside Australia (USA supplier) or you live in Australia.

 To make 1 litre of kombucha you need:

 - 1 litre (2.1 US pints or 1.76 UK pints) of water (aired tap water, filtered water, hard water, spring water, mineral-rich water).
 Your brew needs the trace minerals found in most water.
 Do NOT use distilled water, reverse osmosis (RO) water, or alkaline ionised water.

 - 70-90 grams (2.4-3.2 oz) of sugar (raw or white).

 - 3-5 grams of tea leaves (1 heaped teaspoon).
 You can use ordinary black tea, oolong or green tea.
 I prefer green tea because it has anti-carcinogenic properties, is beneficial to the heart and blood circulation and is particularly nutritious.
 Green tea also gives a slightly milder flavour to the brew.

 - A saucer-sized piece of kombucha scoby/mushroom from a previous brew.

 - 50-100 ml (2-5 tablespoons) of kombucha liquid from a previous brew (less required if it is strongly acidic).

 Boil the water and the sugar.
 Add the tea, and leave it to sit for at least ten minutes before removing the tea leaves or bags.
 I usually leave them in until it is completely cool.
 When your tea is at room temperature, you can pour it into your brewing bowl and add the mushroom and the starter.
 It is important that it has cooled completely - if it is above 35C, you can kill the starter.